stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 for social dancing, classes, snacks, and community!

 {{< callout emoji="📍" >}}
-Dancebreak will be in Roble 113 most Mondays during winter quarter!
-Workshops will be 8:30-9:30 PM, with social dancing 9:30-11:30 PM.
+Dancebreak is currently on break to make room for [Austria Fortnight](/posts/26win-fortnight)!
+We (and our friends from other dance clubs) will be teaching dance lessons **every day** from 2/13 to 2/27.

-In mid-February, we and other dance clubs run daily lessons during [Austria Fortnight](/posts/26win-fortnight)!
+Dancebreak will return in March, after the Stanford Viennese Ball!
+Workshops will be 7:30-8:30 PM, with social dancing 8:30-10:30 PM, from March 2nd onwards.
 {{< /callout >}}

 If you don't know how to dance, we teach lessons every week!
 See the [list of